TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

 # Most recent change
-### Version 1.5.1 - 12 July 2022
+### Version 1.5.2 - 21 July 2022
 #### 🐛 Bug fixes
-* Template fix to prevent errors on missing attributes when creating the data variables
+* Template to define target was not working in case Music Assistant is installed.
+Both the normal entity and the MASS entity would be seen as playing the ambient sound.
+The template now only uses cast entities.

 Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/changelog_google_home_voice.md)